Tellusant/docs/videos/index.md

 ---
-title: "Videos —  Our videos cover our company and products, trade visits, travel experiences, and research topics."
+title: "Tellusant Videos"
-description: "We keep our videos raw and with low production value.
-We prefer genuine over slick."
+description: "Our videos cover our company and products, trade visits, travel experiences, and research topics."
 image: https://tellusant.github.io/docs/assets/social-card-pub.png
 ---
 # Videos
 Our videos cover our company and products, trade visits, travel experiences, and research topics.
 They are hosted on our website and on Vimeo.
+We keep our videos raw and with low production value.
+We prefer genuine over slick.

 ---
 #### [Introduction to Tellusant](https://vimeo.com/1114671864)